A Comprehensive Guide to Gluten Free Albuquerque

 Coda Bakery: I haven’t been yet but when I reached out on Instagram they said they have a few items they can do gluten free and safely for celiacs.
 This includes: bowls and spring rolls with fresh shrimp or pork and the fish dipping sauce.
 Some desserts are gluten free as well as Bahn Cuon, which I definitely want to try!
 Next time you go to Talin Market, stop in!

 Cocina Azul: While this place doesn’t have great Find Me Gluten Free reviews, my family did order from here for a group for Christmas.
-I remember eating the enchiladas, I believe the red chile is not gluten free.
-I called ahead to check about CC and they said the enchiladas were safe.
+I remember eating the enchiladas,I know there is a gluten free chile options but unsure if just green or both.
+I called ahead to check about CC and they said the enchiladas were safe if you get the tortillas steamed.
 Find me Gluten Free has varying reports on CC so I may try going in to try again and continue my questioning on this in person.
 Let me know your experience.

 Curious Toast: This place is downtown next to Robinson Park.
 They have wonderful gluten free sourdough they get from local bakeries such as The Ferm Brinery & Bakehouse and can be found at the parks farmers markets on weekends.
 Go early because they run out quick.